TheStalwart/tips-website/games/GearsOfWar.md

 ## Gears of War: E-Day

 The 6th mainline game [was announced](https://www.youtube.com/watch?v=EC20gLfUHeA), rumored to be released in 2026 for PC and Xbox Series.

-## Gears of War: Judgment

-This game is Xbox360 exclusive, also compatible with Xbox Series and Xbox One.

-The story of this game is technically related to mainline games, but is _extra content_ to be played _after_ Gears 5 (and upcoming 2026 Gears: E-Day).

-Gameplay-wise, this game is also slightly different from mainline games, being a collection of loosely-connected short missions with optional extra challenge ("Declassified Missions").

-After collecting enough stars in the main campaign, an extra chapter "Aftermath" is unlocked, which is a more traditional Gears experience, and story-wise is an alternative view on events of Gears of War 3 campaign.